lostclus/LowcostRC/README.md

 - Pluggable radio modules (NRF24L01 or ESP8266)
 - User interface with monochrome display and 3 buttons
 - Multiple profiles (models) can be stored in EEPROM
-- Using UI it is possible to change various control and radio link parameters like channels mapping, trimming, double rate, radio channel, radio power, etc
+- Using UI it's possible to change various control and radio link parameters like channels mapping, trimming, double rate, radio channel, radio power, etc

 ## Directory structure